dickyhermawan12/dickyhermawan12/README.md

 <!-- About Section -->
 ## About Me

-Interested in Cloud Computing, DevOps, Cloud Native, and Web Development. ☁
+Interested in Cloud Engineering, DevOps, Cloud Native, and Web Development. ☁

 Feel free to reach out to me anytime, seriously. 😉